FIGs: Focused Inquiry Groups

 - Date TBD: please send email update #2

 - preliminary analysis

-- Friday, (date tentative): Inquiry to Action Symposium
+- Friday, Date TBD: Inquiry to Action Symposium

-- Friday, May 2: please send by email final documents to include
+- Friday, Date TBD: please send by email final documents to include

 - a brief final report

 - a digital presentation (the one you showed at the symposium)

 - your research data (survey results, statistics, focus group notes, link to vimeo, etc. as appropriate)